mattbasta/webraft/README.md

 - `state changed`: Emitted when the node changes state.
 - `heartbeat timeout`: Emitted when the leader hasn't been heard from in `heartbeatTimeout` milliseconds.
 - `start election`: Emitted when an election is started (generally this is fired immediately after `heartbeat timeout`).
-- `apply`: Emitted with the log entry to commit to the persistency layer and a callback parameter.
-The callback parameter should only be called after the data has been fully committed.
+- `apply`: Emitted with the log entry to commit to the persistency layer, an index, and a callback parameter.
+The callback parameter should only be called after all of the data has been fully committed.
 - `updated`: Emitted when a log is committed to the state machine.
 This fires after `apply` has fired and the callback has been called without an error.
+- `refresh`: Emitted with a callback when the node contains a state that's too old to be used with the cluster.
+This can happen if the node has a state that's older than the oldest online peer, or the node is severely lagged and has missed more than one log compaction cycle.
+When this is fired, the node MUST update its state from persistent storage and call the callback after the state has been updated.
+The callback should be called with the last applied entry's term and index.

 ### Timeouts and constants